divisionbyz0rro/Infiniscryption/DifficultyModder/package/README.md

 This mod adds difficulty modifiers (curses) to your runs.
 Some are simple, like reducing the items you get from events on the map.
 Others are complex, such as randomly adding deathcards to encounters (like the bounty hunters from Act 3).

+## Kaycee's Mod is imminent...

+Because Kaycee's Mod (the free expansion for Inscryption) is imminent, no more development will be done on any of my mods until that expansion hits.
+I will fix breaking bugs, however.

 ## Requirements

 As with most mods, you need [BepInEx](https://inscryption.thunderstore.io/package/BepInEx/BepInExPack_Inscryption/) installed.
 There are no other requirements.